-Chances are you have seen the punny posters around Beaverton that use vegetables as the butt of their jokes: “Be upbeet – Join Veggie Club!”
-But whose faces are behind the signs and what is Veggie Club?
+Chances are you’ve seen the punny posters around Beaverton using vegetables as the butt of their jokes: “Be upbeet – Join Veggie Club!”
+But whose faces are behind the signs, and what’s Veggie Club?

-While the club focuses on vegan and vegetarian values, Agam says, “Everyone is welcome; you don’t have to be vegan or vegetarian.
+While the club focuses on vegan and vegetarian values, according to Agam, “Everyone is welcome.
+You don’t have to be vegan or vegetarian.
 You can just come with an open mind.”

-Their first formal event will be on Nov 21st at 7 pm.
-All Beaverton students, omnivores and herbivores alike, are welcome to join the veggie-fanatics for a showing of Cowspiracy, a documentary that comments on animal agriculture and the negative effect it can have on the environment.
-If you can, set aside some thyme to come to this berry cool event that promotes peas on earth, I’m sure Agam and Bauman would be very grapeful.
+Their first formal event will be on Nov 21 at 7:00 pm.
+All Beaverton students are welcome to join the veggie fanatics for a showing of Cowspiracy, a documentary about animal agriculture and the negative effect it has on the environment.
+Set aside some thyme to come to this berry cool event promoting peas on earth.
+Agam and Bauman will be grapeful.